neurocore/Eia-v0.5/README.md

 ## Evaluation Tuning

 The evaluation parameters were optimised using the Texel's tuning method (minimising mean squared error of game outcome prediction) with AdaGrad.
 Training was performed on a dataset made for engine [Ethereal](https://github.com/AndyGrant/Ethereal) by Andrew Grant.
 In his repository, you may find Tuning.pdf paper, which is very useful when implementing the method.
 In my implementation i omitted all the non‑linear tuning params of positions to make the learning process as simple as possible.
-This resulted in the fact that such complex positional factors as the king’s safety remained unchanged, but it still increased the strength of the game by ~150 Elo in very‑fast time controls (20s+.2s).
+Despite the fact that such complex factors such as king safety remained unchanged, it still increased the strength of the game by ~150 Elo in very‑fast time controls (20s+.2s).

 ## Limitations